jackyaz/DisplaySwitchVNC/README.md

 # DisplaySwitchVNC
-A helper application to make life easier when connecting from a single screen RealVNC VNC Viewer computer to a multi screen RealVNC VNC Server.
+A helper application to make life easier when connecting from a single screen VNC Viewer computer to a multi-monitor VNC Server.
+This was developed for use with VNC Connect by RealVNC.

+## How do I download it?
+Downloads for DisplaySwitch VNC are found under [Release](https://github.com/jackyaz/DisplaySwitchVNC/releases)

+## How do I use it?
+DisplaySwitchVNC will run automatically on startup, in the background.
+It will appear automatically when you connect using VNC Viewer.
+You can view the User Application at any time, either via the desktop shortcut, or double clicking the system tray icon.

+## Which versions and operating systems are supported?
+This application only needs to be installed on the device running VNC Server - any VNC Viewer (RealVNC) can be used.
+VNC Server - this has been tested on VNC Server (RealVNC) on version 6.2.0 and above Operating system - this was developed and tested on Windows 10, but should run on the Windows versions supported by VNC Connect (Windows 7 and later)

 ## What does it do?
 This application was created out of the need to view a single monitor at a time when connecting to my gaming desktop with VNC Connect.
 My gaming desktop has 3 monitors attached (was 4!), and I would often remotely connect to it using VNC Viewer from my Android phone.
 The current (as at 2019-01-16) version of VNC Connect does not feature the ability to easily switch between monitors.